 But for some people, winter is not the happiest season out there.
 We’re talking about car owners.
 Those of you who own a car know that winter can really put your car maintenance habits to the test.
-If you don’t take extra care of your car in winter, you may shorten its life span.
+If you don’t take extra care of your car in winter, you may shorten its life span drastically.

 Is there anything that can be done to prevent damage to your car?
 Well, that is why we are here.
 In this article, we will talk about how to prevent winter damage and rust.

-1. Regular Car Wash
+1. Regular Car Washes

 Snow in winter covers all roads and paths and makes it difficult for you to drive your vehicle.
 The city authorities use salt to melt the ice and clear the road.